How to Report Ethereum Gas Fees on Your Tax Return in 2024

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• Ethereum gas fees can be tax deductible, although in some cases they are not.
-This generally depends on whether the gas fee was part of a crypto transaction for personal or professional use.
-Gas fees can be used to adjust cost basis.
+• Understanding Ethereum gas fees and their fluctuating nature is crucial for efficient cryptocurrency transactions and tax planning.
+Ethereum gas fees can be tax deductible, depending on whether the gas fee was part of a crypto transaction for personal or professional use.
+Gas fees can also be used to adjust cost basis.

 • US taxpayers typically report crypto gas fees on Form 8949, along with their cost basis, gross proceeds, and the dates the crypto was received and disposed.